pmp-library/pmp-library/docs/mainpage.md

 a [tutorial](tutorial.html) as well as guidelines for [contributing](contributing.html) patches or new code.

-The [Reference Documentation](annotated.html) provides detailed information on the classes and functions provided by the pmp-library.
+The [API Reference](annotated.html) provides detailed information on the classes and functions provided by the pmp-library.

 Checkout the [GitHub Project](https://github.com/pmp-library/pmp-library/) to browse the source, get the latest development version, or to report any issues.